On this page:

 Geographers analyze space and spatial processes, context, place, location and scale, to understand and act on urgent global challenges around impoverishment, housing, health and well-being, labor rights, racial justice, immigration, sustainability and more.
 We use interdisciplinary theories and methods and we connect research to action, in close collaboration with policy makers, communities, students and activists.

-- Geography faculty lead units across campus, including the UW Honors Program; the Department of Law, Societies and Justice; and the Harry Bridges Center for Labor Studies.
+- Geography faculty lead units across campus, including the UW Honors Program; the Northwest Federal Statistical Research Data Center; and the Harry Bridges Center for Labor Studies.

 - Geography graduate students have received the UW Graduate School Medal, the UW Distinguished Dissertation Award, and over 35 National Science Foundation fellowships.

-- Undergraduate Geography majors have won McNair Scholar awards, Mary Gates Research Fellowships, and research and writing prizes from the Washington Association of Geographers.
+- Undergraduate Geography majors have won McNair Scholar awards, Mary Gates Research Fellowships, and prizes from the Washington Association of Geographers.

 Teaching and learning in the Department of Geography combines advanced analysis and communication skills with research on urgent social and environmental problems.
 Students learn powerful concepts, modes of analysis, and quantitative, qualitative, and data visualization methods that prepare them to intervene in the spatial processes shaping our world.
 Students extend their learning through experiences such as service learning, participatory action research, creative digital scholarship, and internships.
 Our annual undergraduate symposium shares individual, team, and community engaged research with audiences from campus and beyond, and our undergraduate journal, Plenum, publishes students’ outstanding research.